This event happened on October 25

 Translation

-Translation from English will be offered in Chinese, French, German, Portuguese, Russian, and Spanish.
+Translation from English will be offered in French, German, Portuguese, Russian, and Spanish.

 We don't need to look outside of the present moment to find inner peace and contentment; when experienced with awareness, everything becomes a source of joy.